Volumes jump at CARE Ratings Ltd counter

 ALSO READ

-Varun Beverages consolidated net profit rises 35.17% in the March 2020 quarter

-Varun Beverages consolidated net profit declines 65.40% in the June 2020 quarter
+AAVAS Financiers consolidated net profit rises 10.16% in the June 2020 quarter

-Varun Beverages standalone net profit rises 38.60% in the March 2020 quarter
+AAVAS Financiers standalone net profit rises 10.53% in the June 2020 quarter

-Varun Beverages consolidated net profit rises 89.56% in the September 2020 quarter

 -

-CARE Ratings Ltd witnessed volume of 2.5 lakh shares by 10:54 IST on BSE, a 16.57 times surge over two-week average daily volume of 15115 shares
+CARE Ratings Ltd saw volume of 35.54 lakh shares by 14:24 IST on NSE, a 16.18 fold spurt over two-week average daily volume of 2.20 lakh shares

-Varun Beverages Ltd, Nilkamal Ltd, Dr Lal Pathlabs Ltd, BEML Ltd are among the other stocks to see a surge in volumes on BSE today, 04 November 2020.
+Orient Refractories Ltd, AAVAS Financiers Ltd, JSW Energy Ltd, Edelweiss Financial Services Ltd are among the other stocks to see a surge in volumes on NSE today, 04 November 2020.

 Powered by Capital Market - Live News